Logan007/pucr/README.md

 ## Experimental Compression Playground

 Looking out for some suitable compression for the lightweight VPN software [`n2n`](https://github.com/ntop/n2n), I happened to come across Pasi Ojala's [`pucrunch`](http://a1bert.kapsi.fi/Dev/pucrunch/).
-Not only that it is extremly assymetric and thus lightweight in terms of decompression, documentation also is extremely explainatory giving full particulars in a wonderfully comprehensable way.
+Not only that it is extremly assymetric and thus lightweight in terms of decompression, documentation also is highly explainatory giving full particulars in a wonderfully comprehensable way.

-Having read that extremly inspring [article](https://github.com/Logan007/ECS/blob/master/pucrunch/README.md) (converted to markdown, see pucrunch [folder](https://github.com/Logan007/ECS/tree/master/pucrunch)) more than just several times, I started off to create my own implementation `pucr` which uses some of the original code and also includes some optimizations.
+Having enjoyed reading that extremly inspring [article](https://github.com/Logan007/Pucr/blob/master/pucrunch/README.md) (converted to markdown, see pucrunch [folder](https://github.com/Logan007/Pucr/tree/master/pucrunch)) more than just several times, I started off to create my own implementation `pucr` which uses some of the original code and also includes some optimizations.

 ## Use Case